kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

-Wednesday morning, Sept 6h, immediately after an online German lesson, the assistant to Erin Richmond NP (and likely others) of Parkview Neurology called.
+Wednesday morning, Sept 6h, the assistant to the medical staff at  Parkview Neurology called.
+I had a follow up appointment the Wednesday before, on August 30th, with
-I saw Erin on June 30th, 2023, and again on August 20th, which was only half an appointment because I was late.
-The "assistant"  wanted to find what medications I'm taking.
-Am I taking both pregabalin (Lyrica) and gabapentin?
+Erin Richmond NP, who I seen for first time ever, on June 30th, when I established care with Parkview Neurology.
+I didn't see a neurologist.

-Dr. Karl had prescribed pregabalin in June, when we met before the genicular nerve ablation of my right knee, which occurred in mid July.
+The appointment two and half weeks ago was very brief, half an appointment really, because I was fifteen minutes late.
+It told her that when I saw Dr. Austin, to whom she referred me at the end of June, he told me, since I was established patient of Dr. Karl, who also did spinal stimulator implatation, it was best to followup with him.
+Dr Austin and I did discuss the medications used to treat neuropathy pain.
+He said that four main medications: gabapentin, pregabapion (Lyrica), Cymbalta, and--I belive--amitriptyline.

 I saw Dr Karl, on Sept 1st, too, to talk the possibility of spinal cord stimulator.
 He wanted me first to try protriptyline 10mg because I told him
 Amytripline caused terrible heatburn and nortriptyline made me wired.